bsmith89/midas2-wiki/Home.md

 we recommend the following installation procedure:

 <!--
-# TODO: Where does midas2.yml come from?
+# TODO: Where does MIDAS 2.0.yml come from?
 # TODO: Is this really the best installation if it requires
 # tricky stuff like cpanm?
-# TODO: Why are we using pip, but just for midas2?
+# TODO: Why are we using pip, but just for MIDAS 2.0?
 Couldn't we have used conda?
 -->
 ```
 # Create a new conda environment with required software.
-conda env create -n midas2 -f midas2.yml
+conda env create -n MIDAS 2.0 -f MIDAS 2.0.yml
 # Temporary fix for Prokka:
 cpanm Bio::SearchIO::hmmer --force
-pip install midas2
+pip install MIDAS 2.0
 ```

 Alternative installation procedures are detailed in